Synaps3Protocol/sep/SEP/SEP-003/README.md

 | **Growth (TSA)** | ≥ max(0.06 USD, CurrentPrice × 1.2)     | ≥ +20 %                 | ≤ US $ 3 M   |

 FDV hard‑caps: ≤ US $50M (Seed), ≤ US $60M (LBR), ≤ US $80M (Growth).
+> These caps are guidelines for treasury and fundraising strategy, not forecasts of market capitalization.
+The token price evolution, if any, is expected to emerge organically from actual utility and ecosystem growth.
+Neither the LBR price, nor subsequent fundraising rounds, are determinative of future market prices.

 ## 1.3 Allocation and Vesting Schedule